orbitjs/orbit/website/docs/coordination.md

 Several things to note here:

 - `blocking: true` is strictly required for hints to function.
-- The results of `action` will be sent as hints, so the method needs to return records as results. `query` will work, but `pull` will not.
+- The results of `action` will be sent as hints, so the method needs to return records as results.
+Both `query` and `update` will work.
 - `passHints: true` tells the strategy to actually pass the results of `remote.query` as hints.

 You'll also want to create a blocking `SyncStrategy` that syncs any transforms applied to the `remote` source back to the `memory` source: